 By way of background it must be noted that Phibun and Pramoj hated and distrusted each other.
 Phibun dispatched one his most trusted aides to WASHDC to ‘help’ Pramoj.
 In reality, he was there to keep him under-wraps.
 It wasn’t too long before Pramoj turned the tables and dispatched COL Kunjara to oversee the movement’s interests in China.
 This got him out of Pramoj’s hair but created a new set of players in this complex dance.

 Karb Kunjara soon allied himself to Kai Shek’s INTEL chief, a GEN Dai Li.
 Naturally, the Chinese had their own thoughts about what a post-war Asia should look like and Thailand was high on their list of priorities.
 But not in any way the Thais were likely to go along with willingly.
 While Kunjara and Dai Li’s interests were often not well aligned, they did often run in parallel.
 So they formed a tight alliance.
 But Dai Li always had the upper hand!
 In mid-1943, the Seri Thai managed to infiltrate some men to China.
 They were young and inexperienced students and immediately fell under the spell of Kunjara and Dai Li.
 Through a series of deceptions and outright lies, the latter managed to stifle any progress to getting aid into Thailand.
-His scheming grew to the point the point where he proposed a Sino-Thai Army to be formed to invade Thailand; naturally, headed by him!
+His scheming grew to the point where he proposed a Sino-Thai Army to be formed to invade Thailand; naturally, headed by him!